saucelabs/sauce-docs/docs/basics/sso/setting-up-sso.md

 #### Possible Issues

-If you start to see errors after enabling encryption, make sure that you use the encryption certificate which is advertised in Sauce Labs metadata (in the tag `<KeyDescriptor use="encryption">`) and the encryption algorithm matches the algorithm provided in Sauce Labs metadata (value of the attribute `Algorithm` in the tag `EncryptionMethod`).
+If you start to see errors after enabling encryption, make sure that you use the encryption certificate that is provided in Sauce Labs metadata (in the tag `<KeyDescriptor use="encryption">`) and the encryption algorithm matches the algorithm provided in Sauce Labs metadata (value of the attribute `Algorithm` in the tag `EncryptionMethod`).
 :::

 ### Name ID

 Name ID format must be set to `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`.

-The value of the attribute NameID in SAML Response must be also **a valid email address**.
+The value of the attribute NameID in SAML Response must be **a valid email address**.
 We do not accept values which are not email addresses, for instance usernames, IDs, etc.

 ### SAML Claims

-Sauce Labs Service Provider does not require to include any extra attributes in SAML Response.
+Sauce Labs Service Provider does not require any extra attributes in the SAML Response.

 ### Certificate rotation

 :::note
-This section is relevant only for identity providers which enabled encryption of SAML assertions.
+This section is relevant only for identity providers that enabled encryption of SAML Assertions.
 :::

-If you enabled encryption of SAML assertions in your IdP, it means that you uploaded the certificate which is served in Sauce Labs [metadata](https://accounts.saucelabs.com/am/sso/metadata/https%3A%2F%2Faccounts.saucelabs.com%2Fsp).
+If you enabled encryption of SAML Assertions in your IdP, you must upload the certificate that is provided in Sauce Labs [metadata](https://accounts.saucelabs.com/am/sso/metadata/https%3A%2F%2Faccounts.saucelabs.com%2Fsp).

-The certificate is valid one year. **120 days** before the expiration date the new certificate will appear in Sauce Labs [metadata](https://accounts.saucelabs.com/am/sso/metadata/https%3A%2F%2Faccounts.saucelabs.com%2Fsp).
+The certificate is valid for one year. **120 days** before the expiration date the new certificate will be available in Sauce Labs [metadata](https://accounts.saucelabs.com/am/sso/metadata/https%3A%2F%2Faccounts.saucelabs.com%2Fsp).
 Upload the new certificate in your IdP.

 If you encounter any issues during the certificate rotation, you can safely go back to the old certificate (until the expiration date).
 Both certificates will work.